Klonoa: Door to Phantomile: Development

 Klonoa: Door to Phantomile was developed by Namco and directed by Hideo Yoshizawa as his tenth project.
-Yoshizawa is known for having previously directed Ninja Gaiden (1988) for the Nintendo Entertainment System.
+Yoshizawa is known for having previously directed Ninja Gaiden (1988) for the Nintendo Entertainment System at Tecmo.
 The idea for Door to Phantomile originated when Yoshizawa wanted to create a more cinematic game following his dissatisfaction with other developers not prioritizing story.
-The game was originally planned to be an adaption of the manga Spriggan, but the licensing fell through.
+The game was originally planned to be an adaptation of the manga Spriggan, but the licensing fell through.
 Not wanting their work wasted, the team morphed what they had built into an original game.
 The original concept was more serious and featured robots and an "ancient ruins" motif.
 The main character was a robot that would defeat enemies with spinning iron balls.
 This idea was dropped for a dreams motif and a more comical story.
 Yoshizawa established the dream concept because he was interested in exploring the idea of where dreams go when they are forgotten.
 He envisioned a world where these dreams could be collected and felt players could relate the setting to their own dreams and experiences.
 Namco felt that the game would appeal to a wide audience, thinking the adventure-like aspects would be enjoyed by children and the emotional plot twists would be appreciated by adults.
 Lead designer Tsuyoshi Kobayashi conceptualized the fast-paced action gameplay.
 Originally the game used three buttons, but was reduced to two for quicker input and faster play.

 Klonoa and other characters were designed by Yoshihiko Arai.
 The initial designs of Klonoa had a shadow-like design and the character was called "Shady".
 Arai felt that this design lacked color and dropped it.
 His next design had cat eyes and long ears, as he believed that a person's eyes and silhouette are their foremost features.
 He added a large hat and necklace to give him a childlike and mischievous quality.
 The character has features of a dog, cat, and rabbit but is not explicitly any particular animal.
 His hat features a Pac-Man design.
 After Klonoa was designed, the setting and other characters were designed around him.
 Having now adopted a dreams theme, the enemies were designed as nightmarish.
 Klonoa and Huepow's movements in cinematics were based on motion capture data.
 Some of the cinematic animators acted out their own motion capture in addition to professional actors.
 Differences in the character movements can be spotted with a close eye, according to the developers.
 The 3D graphics and cinematics were made with LightWave 3D.
 The levels were designed in Softimage 3D.
 The background music was the work of several different composers, each working on their stages independently.